 |Sodium 55mg||2%||Sugars 0g|

 The cholesterol question

 At the turn of the 20th century, a Russian scientist named Nikolai Anichkov fed rabbits a diet of pure cholesterol, according to the journal Atherosclerosis.
 Their arteries clogged, and the concept that cholesterol causes heart disease was born.
 Later, in the 1950s, Ancel Keys published a well-known study that concluded that people from cultures that ate the most animal fat were most likely to develop heart disease (his analysis has since been called into question).
 These two studies proved highly influential and the presupposition that cholesterol and animal fat are bad for the heart became the basis for the American Heart Association’s recommendation that you should not consume more than 300 mg of cholesterol per day.
-Since a whole egg contains 47 percent of your daily cholesterol allowance, it’s no wonder they’re often considered bad for your heart.
+Since 1.25 egg yolks contains 100 percent of your daily cholesterol allowance, according to Healthline, it’s no wonder they’re often considered bad for your heart.